 A PCP in doze state shall limit the frames it transmits to the following:

 — A Management, Extension or Data frame that triggers an Ack or a BlockAck frame from a non-AP and non-PCP STA, with the Power Management subfield in the Frame Control field of the frame set to 0, i.e., a frame to indicate the PCP intent to transition out of unscheduled PS mode.

+— A Management, Extension or Data frame that triggers an Ack or a BlockAck frame from a non-AP and non-PCP STA, plus Ack and BlockAck frames that respond to the frames sent by the non-AP and non-PCP STA during the reverse direction grant, if the following conditions apply:

+— the Power Management subfield in the Frame Control field of the frame sent by the PCP is set to 1

+— the non-AP and non-PCP STA has transmitted a Capability Information field in which the Triggered Unscheduled PS subfield is equal to 1

-— An RTS, DMG CTS-to-self, Grant, SSW or SSW-Feedback frame.
+— An RTS, DMG CTS-to-self, CF-End, Grant, SSW or SSW-Feedback frame.